nix-community/nixos-cli/README.md

 Legacy-style `nix-build` and `nix-shell` can also be used; this uses `flake-compat` under the hood.

+### Tests

+A collection of NixOS integration tests, created using `pkgs.testers.runNixOSTest` is available in [nix/tests](./nix/tests).
+They are also exposed as flake check attributes.

+To run a particular test using flakes, run
+`nix build .#checks.<arch>.<test-name>`.

+If not using the flake, invoke `nix-build` directly using `nix-build -A <test-name>` to run a test.

+Large features with a significant feature scope should likely have corresponding NixOS tests for them, so create more as needed.
+When creating a test, use a suffix `.test.nix` and place it in `./nix/tests`, and it will be picked up as a check automatically based on the filename.

+Since these tests are quite expensive to run, passing them is not an automatic CI requirement, but care should be taken to not fail the tests in this directory, and pull requests will be rejected if they are not fixed.

 ### Documentation

 Documentation is split into two parts: